stackitcloud/stackit-cli/docs/stackit_valkey_instance_update.md

 ### Examples

 ```
-  Update the plan of a Key Value Store (valkey) instance with ID "xxx" by plan ID
+  Update the plan of a Valkey instance with ID "xxx" by plan ID
   $ stackit valkey instance update xxx --plan-id yyy

-  Update the plan of a Key Value Store (valkey) instance with ID "xxx" by name and version
+  Update the plan of a Valkey instance with ID "xxx" by name and version
   $ stackit valkey instance update xxx --plan-name stackit-keyvalue-1.2.10-replica --version 8

-  Update the range of IPs allowed to access a Key Value Store (valkey) instance with ID "xxx"
+  Update the range of IPs allowed to access a Valkey instance with ID "xxx"
   $ stackit valkey instance update xxx --acl 1.2.3.0/24
 ```